How to Measure LinkedIn Ad Performance

 - Your bid: The amount LinkedIn recommends you spend to keep your campaign competitive.

-Campaign Insights can be particularly useful if you’re running ads that have variable pricing, like cost per click ads.
+Campaign Insights can be particularly useful if you’re running ads with variable pricing, like cost-per-click ads.

 Looking for insight and guidance on your LinkedIn ad campaigns?